PXL workshop on Governance of the Smart Specialisation Strategies

 S3 PlatformPeer eXchange & learningS3 Communities

-This Peer eXchange and Learning workshop on governance of the Smart Specialisation Strategies invites EU countries and regions to reflect on the institutional conditions, procedures and methods for the design and implementation of RIS3.
+This Peer eXchange and Learning workshop on governance of the Smart Specialisation Strategies invited EU countries and regions to reflect on the institutional conditions, procedures and methods for the design and implementation of RIS3.
+During this workshop, Östergötland (Sweden), North Karelia (Finland) and Nord-Vest (Romania) presented their experiences regarding S3 governance.
+The presentations were followed by a discussion on key questions, issues and challenges proposed by the partners under review.

-This PXL workshop is organised by the S3 Platform in cooperation with the Innovation and Business development of the Region Östergötland and it will take place in Linköping on 31 January 2019.
-This meeting brings together national, regional and sub-regional policy makers from EU countries, representatives from the European Commission and researchers.
+This PXL workshop was organised by the S3 Platform in cooperation with the Innovation and Business development of the Region Östergötland and it took place in Linköping (Sweden) on 31 January 2019.
+This meeting brought together national, regional and sub-regional policy makers from EU countries, representatives from the European Commission and researchers.

-The aim is to explore, among others, the following issues:
+The aim was to explore, among others, the following issues:

 Changes/innovations introduced in the governance structure at national, regional and/or local levels (e.g. new institutional actors, new spaces for dialogue and policy learning, new stakeholders involved in the policy process, etc.).